To Eat, or Not to Eat? That Is the Question

 My mum went to the pharmacy and bought me a nutritional milkshake powder (which tasted awful).
 My symptoms continued, and after reading the back of the box, I concluded that it might have been the milk protein that was prolonging my symptoms, so I stopped drinking that too.

 It's not like I felt hungry, I really didn't.
 All I felt was exhaustion.
 I didn't really even have the energy to worry about what was going on.

-This constant cycle of toilet trips and sleep had gone on for two weeks before I realized that this wasn't just something that was going to pass.
+This constant cycle of toilet trips and sleep had gone on for 2 weeks before I realized that this wasn't just something that was going to pass.
 It was then that I went to the emergency room, was admitted, and then diagnosed.